GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

-And the snake was shrewd, out of every living-being of the field, which He-Who-Is God had made.
+And the snake was shrewd, out of every living-being of the field, which He-Who-Is (YHWH) God had made.
 And he said to the woman, "Is-it-so, that God said 'You shall eat not from any tree of the garden'?"

 And the woman said to the snake, "From the fruit of the tree of the garden we may eat."